YCJGG/undergraduate-thesis-project/README.md

 # C3D-tensorflow

 This is a repository trying to implement [C3D-caffe][5] on tensorflow,useing models directly converted from original C3D-caffe.
 Be aware that there are about 5% video-level accuracy margin on UCF101 split1  between our implement in tensorflow and  the original C3D-caffe.
+And I modify the code to extract the full/partial features.

 ## Requirements: